Actor Alec Baldwin is accused again of manslaughter during the filming of the movie “Rust.”

 “On wheels”

 Tourism culture has a share within the “El Sistema” program, as the group began a series of tours of the Lebanese regions two months ago.
-“Whoever is not able to visit us, we will go to visit him,” Azoury says, speaking about the “On Wheels” initiative.
+“Whoever is not able to visit us, we will go to visit him,” Azoury says, speaking regarding the “On Wheels” initiative.
 The idea is for the children, their families, and teachers to board buses periodically and go to a Lebanese town.

 Children of “El Sistema” during their visit to the northern town of Anfa (Asharq Al-Awsat)